 Crab Rangoon, aka, Crab Ragu, Cheese wonton or Chinese cheese puff, is a famous American Chinese appetizer where golden crispy outer wonton shell meets the addictive creamy cheese filling.

-I first learned about crab rangoon when I was at a local Chinese takeout restaurant, where I worked as a part-time helper on Fridays after high school.
-Prior to working at this restaurant, I had very limited knowledge in American Chinese because Chinese takeout was rarely on my family’s dining table.
+I first learned about crab rangoon when I was at a local Chinese takeout restaurant, where I worked as a part-time helper on Fridays during my high school.
+Growing up in China, prior to working at this restaurant, I had very limited knowledge in American Chinese food because Chinese takeout was rarely on my family’s dining table.

 Authentic Chinese food or not, these delicious cheese wontons are a great finger food for parties and they are very easy to make.
 You can find wonton wrappers in most of your local supermarkets nowadays.
 For the filling, you need cream cheese, scallions, and crab meat or imitation crab meat stick (what most of the restaurants use).

 To start, cut the imitation crab sticks in halves.
 Separate the sticks into fine threads.